Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 - Reports indicate terrorists are planning attacks in Algeria.
 Possible targets include Western interests, places associated with the Algerian Government and places popular with foreigners.
 See

 - Presidential elections will take place on 4 July 2019.
 Demonstrations are continuing across the country.
 Demonstrations are illegal in Algiers.
 Avoid large public gatherings and follow the advice of local authorities.
 See Safety and security.

-- Avoid travel by road throughout Algeria, especially in the Tamanrasset and Illizi provinces in southern Algeria due to the presence of armed groups.
+- Avoid travel by road throughout Algeria, especially in Tamanrasset and Illizi provinces, due to the presence of armed groups.
 All road travel outside city limits must be cleared in advance by local authorities.
+See

-- Kidnapping, by both criminals and terrorists, is a real threat in Algeria, particularly outside major centres.
-Kidnappings occur frequently in the Kabylie region in north east Algeria and in the trans-Sahara region in the south.
+- Kidnapping, by both criminals and terrorists, is a threat, particularly outside major centres.
+Kidnappings occur frequently in the Kabylie region in north-east Algeria and in the trans-Sahara region in the south.
+See

-- Australia doesn't have an embassy or consulate in Algeria.
+- Australia does not have an embassy or consulate in Algeria.
 The

 Canadian Embassy in Algiers, provides consular assistance to Australians in Algeria.
 This service includes the issuance of provisional travel documents.
 The